1989 Tiananmen Square protests and massacre: China's image internationally

 The Chinese government drew widespread condemnation for its suppression of the protests.
 In the immediate aftermath, China seemed to be becoming a pariah state, increasingly isolated internationally.
-This was a significant setback for the leadership, who had courted international investment for much of the 1980s, as the country emerged from the chaos of the Cultural Revolution; however, Deng Xiaoping and the core leadership vowed to continue economic liberalization policies after 1989.
+This was a significant setback for the leadership, who had courted international investment for much of the 1980s, as the country emerged from the chaos of the Cultural Revolution; however, Deng Xiaoping and the core leadership vowed to continue economic liberalisation policies after 1989.
 From there on, China would work domestically and internationally to reshape its national image from that of a repressive regime to that of a benign global economic and military partner.

 Although the crackdown hurt relations with Western countries, it had relatively little impact on China's relations with its Asian neighbors.
-Professor Suisheng Zhao, Director of the Center for China-US Cooperation at the University of Denver, attributes the slight impact to the fact that "the human rights records in most of these countries were not better than China's.
+Professor Suisheng Zhao, Director of the Centre for China-US Cooperation at the University of Denver, attributes the slight impact to the fact that "the human rights records in most of these countries were not better than China's.
 To a certain extent, they were sympathetic to China's struggle against pressures from Western countries."
 Even in the wake of the crackdown, China's foreign relations with its neighbors generally improved.

-In the 1990s, China attempted to demonstrate its willingness to participate in international economic and defense institutions to secure investment for continued economic reforms.
 The government signed the Non-Proliferation Treaty in 1992, the Convention on Chemical Weapons in 1993, and the Comprehensive Test Ban Treaty in 1996.
-Whereas China had been a member of only 30 international organizations in 1986, it was a member of over 50 by 1997.
+Whereas China had been a member of only 30 international organisations in 1986, it was a member of over 50 by 1997.
 China also sought to diversify its external partnerships, establishing good diplomatic relations with post-Soviet Russia, and welcoming Taiwanese business in lieu of Western investment.
-China expedited negotiations with the World Trade Organization and established relations with Indonesia, Israel, South Korea, and others in 1992.
-While China was a net recipient of aid throughout the 1980s, its growing economic and military role transformed it into a net provider of aid.
+China expedited negotiations with the World Trade Organisation and established relations with Indonesia, Israel, South Korea, and others in 1992.

 Furthermore, the government has successfully promoted China as an attractive destination for investment by emphasizing its skilled workers, comparatively low wages, established infrastructure, and sizable consumer base.
-Increased foreign investment in the country led many world leaders to believe that by constructively engaging China in the global marketplace, larger political reforms would inevitably follow.
 At the same time, the explosion of commercial interest in the country opened the way for multinational corporations to turn a blind eye to politics and human rights in favor of focusing on business interests.
 Since then, Western leaders who were previously critical of China have sometimes paid lip service to the legacy of Tiananmen in bilateral meetings, but the substance of discussions revolved around business and trade interests.